IMG 0723 - Superior Renovations

 What qualifies under the exemption

-• Net floor area: 70m² or less (including any integrated garage)
+• Net floor area: 70m² or less, including any integrated garage

-• Single storey: No mezzanine, no loft
+• Single storey: no mezzanine, no loft — even a small open mezzanine disqualifies it

 • Maximum height: 4 metres, with floor level no more than 1m above ground